ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-8-08-Achievement-Guide.md

 ### Character-specific advice

+For Minimalist, I recommend using any class except Silent, who starts with a larger deck.
+The achievement can be obtained with Silent, especially if you abuse glitches, but it's much less consistent, so I will not discuss her card picks.
+Watcher is the easiest class for Minimalist, and I achieved 5 minimalist wins in a row with her in testing while writing this post.
+Ironclad and Defect are both similar difficulty, but noticeably more difficult than Watcher.

+#### Ironclad

 Ironclad has many useful cards for a Minimalist build. **Searing Blow** is a powerhouse for Minimalist builds.
 Just watch out for Darklings, who require a way to kill two in one turn. **Body Slam** is a classic choice for Minimalist, as it works well with the starting Defends.
 Sometimes it is a little bit too slow, however, if you do not find good cards to use with it.
 Depending on the deck, **Battle Trance** or **Shrug it Off** are good for playing key cards twice, such as **Rampage**, which scales very quickly when played twice each turn.
 With cards or relics that effectively take advantage of them, **Barricade** and **Demon Form** provide strong ways to win fights, even in small decks. **Whirlwind** is another attack that fits well into many Minimalist strategies.
 Many players also take advantage of the starting Bash to create a turn-one infinite with two copies of **Dropkick**, or one copy combined with Dual Wield.
 This can work, but a plan for Time Eater or Donu + Deca may be needed, to deal with the artifact or time maze powers.
 Here is an example minimalist deck using Rampage as the primary source of damage, with an Evolve to deal with some problematic encounters:

 ![minimalist-ironclad](../images/3/image-20200807021543526.png)

+#### Defect

 Defect can scale very rapidly with **Claw** and **Coolheaded**.
 Do not take two copies of Claw, though two copies of Coolheaded are useful to play Claw once for each energy. **Streamline** and **Hologram** are slightly worse common substitutes if Claw and Coolheaded do not show up.
 Taking these cards is an excellent way to combine Minimalist with the Common Sense achievement.
 Of course, other cards also go well with this strategy.
 Anything that draws cards allows for multiple Claws in one turn, and strong defensive cards are also useful.
 Alternatively, Defect has an effective infinite plan using **Fusion+** and something like **Skim**, plus a zero-cost attack (the starting Zap works well).
 Generic orb-oriented strategies also work if you can fit them into your limited card picks, especially given relic support like Inserter.
 Electrodynamics is an especially efficient card.
 The easiest Defect plan is probably just Claw, though, like in this run:

 ![image-20200807002628741](../images/3/image-20200807002628741.png)

+#### Watcher

 One of the best cards you can find on Watcher is **Rushdown**.
 The starting Vigilance and Eruption, each played three or four times per turn using Rushdown, is usually already enough to win the game.
 Adding **Fear No Evil** or **Inner Peace** on top of Rushdown also allows for turn-one infinite combos, which can help with other achievements.
 The relics **Snecko Eye** and **Violet Lotus** also allow Rushdown to go infinite with just the starting cards (well, only sort of with Snecko Eye).
 Even if Rushdown does not show up, Watcher has many options.
 I like **Mental Fortress** for 12 block each turn, and **Wallop** for a consistent 24 damage/24 block package for 2 energy. **Signature Move** is easy to make consistent in a minimalist deck, and does enormous damage. **Pressure Points** doesn't synergize with the starting deck, but it can certainly get the job done if you also draft a way to draw cards.
 The Watcher doesn't need very much from her cards to get a Minimalist win.
 Here is an example with only Mental Fortress and Just Lucky added (of course, Nilry's helped):